hashicorp/terraform-provider-aws/website/docs/r/memorydb_subnet_group.html.markdown

 ## Import

-Use the `name` to import a subnet group.
+Import a subnet group using its `name`.
 For example:

 ```
 $ terraform import aws_memorydb_subnet_group.example my-subnet-group